Understanding Payload-Less Email Attacks in Under 3 Minutes

 - by Brittany Day

-Digital threats are always evolving, but one trend persists: email is cybercriminals’ preferred vector of attack, accounting for 90% of all digital exploits.
+Digital threats are always evolving, but one trend persists: email is cybercriminals’ preferred vector of attack, accounting for over 90% of all digital exploits.
 Now more than ever, threat actors are taking advantage of remote workers’ increased reliance on cloud email, misconfigured cloud platforms and the fear and uncertainty that are characteristic of the new reality we all face due to COVID-19, and are launching sophisticated attack campaigns designed to obtain credentials, compromise accounts and steal money.

 For as long as the Internet has existed, cyber thieves and security companies have been playing “the cat and mouse game” - as security software advances, criminals figure out new methods of evading detection.
 Attackers have traditionally relied on malicious links and attachments embedded in phishing emails; however, in the current threat landscape, payload-less email attacks - or attacks that don’t involve malicious files - are thriving.
 By avoiding the use of malicious files, threat actors are often able to remain undetected and continue profiting off of victims’ wrong clicks for an extended period of time.
 This is great news for the bad guys - but terrible news for unsuspecting users who often end up experiencing financial loss, stolen data and reputation damage.